 Some of the best free budgeting software includes:

-- Xero– I have some experience with them.
-I was introduced to them through an Australian client and people love them.
-I allows you to automate most of your processes, but is meant to be setup by an accountant and software developer so that the platform works specifically based on your location(s) tax needs.
+- Xero – I have some experience with them.
+I was introduced to them through an Australian client, and people love them.
+It allows you to automate most of your processes but is meant to be set up by an accountant and software developer so that the platform works specifically based on your location(s) tax needs.

 If you’re running other types of t-shirt businesses, such as print on demand from home, you’ll need to make less, but you need to routinely review your costs to make sure you are making the revenue you expect to make.

 Starting a t-shirt company doesn’t cost a fortune.
 While it cost Sanford “$180-200K for the franchise fee, equipment, and building with remodel,” other shirt companies we have talked to have started their company with less than $1,000.

 In our interview with Marcus from Portland Gear, Marcus suggests beginners use the following if they wonder how to start a t-shirt business:

 - A print-on-demand company.